Years ago, I had the chance to do the famed Mt Pulag hike which is one of the best weekend getaways from Manila… and boy, it was amazing!

 - Flashlights or Headlights

-If you don’t have a rain-proof one, then make sure to wrap your things inside in plastic; just in case!
+If you don’t have a rain-proof one, make sure to wrap your things inside in plastic; just in case!

 - Snacks for the hike